-Because if the start of year numbers for cash balance or number of share are off, there is no way the tax year numbers will be correct.
+Because if the start of year numbers for cash balance, number of shares or stock price are wrong, there is no way the tax year numbers will be correct.

 What do you do if you find a discrepancy?

 You need to stop the audit at that point and assess the situation.
-There are many things in your clubs historical transactions that are still affecting your current record keeping.
-It could be as simple to fix as a small adjustment or as complicated as filing amended returns for your club for prior tax years.
+There are many things in your club's historical transactions that are still affecting your current record keeping.
+A problem at this point means there are issues in your accounting that need to be addressed.
+They could be as simple to fix as a small adjustment or as complicated as filing amended returns for your club for prior tax years.
 Feel free to contact us in support if you find a problem and are not sure what to do to address it.

-Why?

-• Heads up

-Step 2

-Current tax year balance check

-Discrepancy?

-• Proceed

 If you get past step one, it's fine to move on to the rest of the audit.
 In step 2, the same comparisons are made but you use reports dated at the end of the tax year you are auditing.

 Why do you do this step?

 If numbers don't agree, it will give you an indication that there are items you need to find.
 Going through the steps of the audit will bring out where they are and what they are.
 Once you've found them, you'll give them to your treasurer to fix.

 So for step 2, even if you find a discrepancy, You do not need to stop.
 Make a note of it and move forward with the next steps of the audit.
 Just a note at this point.
 As I mentioned before, comparing cash balance and number of shares of stock, like we do in steps 1 and 2 is something your treasurer should do every month to reconcile your accounts.
 If you do this, you can have a reasonable degree of comfort throughout the year that your bivio records are being kept correctly.
 But they don't tell you everything, which is why you are going to audit the information outlined in the next steps.

 Step 3 is where you verify the entries for any income you have received.
 This will be dividends and interest.

 You'll be using a bivio income and transaction history report.

 From your broker you'll use your brokerage statement and a dividend transaction list.

-First you'll compare dividend and interest totals

-on the income statement to

-those on the brokerage year end statement.
+First, you'll compare dividend and interest totals on the income statement to those on the brokerage year end statement.
 Note that interest on money market accounts may show up as dividend income on your brokers statement.
 Make sure it is correctly identified as such in your bivio records

-Next you'll compare the specific entries using dividend transaction lists from
+Next, you'll compare the specific entries using dividend transaction lists from